pasindupiumal03/fraktom/README.md

-# Trado Clone
+# Fraktom Clone

-A Next.js application that clones the trado.fun website design with modern React components and Tailwind CSS.
+A Next.js application that clones the fraktom.fun website design with modern React components and Tailwind CSS.

 ## Features

-- 🎯 Pixel-perfect recreation of trado.fun design
+- 🎯 Pixel-perfect recreation of fraktom.fun design
 - ⚡ Built with Next.js 14 and App Router
 - 🎨 Styled with Tailwind CSS
 - 🔧 TypeScript for type safety